bartfeenstra/betty/documentation/usage/cli.rst

       --path TEXT           The path to the project directory to generate the demonstration site into instead of serving the site in a browser window.
+      --url TEXT            The site's public project URL.
+Used only when `--path` is given.
       --help                Show this message and exit.